Crafting Platforms' Book

 The segmentation model we’ve built so far—Sector, Tier, Region, Tenant—handles the coarse boundaries.
 But what happens inside a segment?

-Even within a single tenant’s namespace, services communicate with each other.
+Even within a single Tenant Space, services communicate with each other.
 Traditional segmentation focuses on north-south traffic: the traffic crossing the perimeter (user requests hitting a load balancer, API calls entering from the internet).
 But in modern architectures, the majority of traffic is east-west: service-to-service communication within a segment.
 A payment service calling a fraud detection service.
 A webhook receiver querying a database.

 Microsegmentation controls this east-west traffic.
-It is not a fifth dimension of the coordinate system—it’s an enforcement mechanism within segments, operating at the finest granularity.
-Think of it as the last layer of defense:
+It is not a fifth dimension of our model—it’s an enforcement mechanism within segments, operating at the finest granularity.
+Think of it as the last layer of defense.

-The platform team’s role is to provide microsegmentation as infrastructure—deploying a container network interface (CNI) that supports network policies, or a service mesh that enforces mutual authentication—and to set a baseline policy of default-deny.
-Application teams then explicitly open the communication paths their services need, defined as code and reviewed through pull requests.
+The platform team’s role is to provide microsegmentation as infrastructure.
+For example, deploying a container network interface (CNI) that supports network policies or a service mesh that enforces mutual authentication.

 This is particularly important in regulated environments.
 PCI-DSS v4.0 explicitly recognizes microsegmentation as a scoping mechanism for the Cardholder Data Environment.
 If you can prove that only specific services within a segment can reach your payment processor, the rest of your infrastructure falls outside the compliance scope.